-The new Organiser role is being introduced so that boards of management and school principals can assign responsibilities for programme planning and preparation at a much earlier stage in their school year.
+The Organiser role was introduced in 2023 so that boards of management and school principals can assign responsibilities for programme planning and preparation at a much earlier stage in their school year.
 There is also a Summer Programme Manager role during the summer months when the programme is running in the school.
 Principals are encouraged to engage with staff members to take on these responsibilities to ease their own workload and to promote distributed leadership.

 The Organiser and Summer Programme Manager roles provide an exciting professional opportunity for teachers to develop their leadership skills and to gain management experience both at a whole-school and career development level.
-These roles will be outlined in more detail in Section 3 of this document.